 I think the main area Okta hasn’t done well has been their crisis communication.
 They’ve come across as tardy and less than transparent.
-We saw this first in their handling of the CVEs associated with Log4J and Log4Shell, where many of their initial answers around potential exposure were vague and unsatisfactory.
+We saw this first in their handling of the CVEs associated with Log4J and Log4Shell, where many of their initial answers around the potential exposure and subsequent impact were vague and unsatisfactory.
 There are no Okta employees on Hacker News responding to comments.
 Their Twitter game is pretty weak.
 Okta would probably do well to take some ideas from Cloudflare here – crisis or not, Cloudflare uses both formal and informal channels very effectively to get their point of view across.

 Why is this relevant to all SaaS providers?

-The most interesting thing about the Okta incident is that it is not specific to identity or security providers – it could have happened to any company that provides a SaaS offering.
+The most interesting thing about the Okta incident is that it is not specific to identity or security service providers – it could have happened to any company that provides a SaaS offering.
 In fact, the Okta incident is in many ways analogous to Uber’s “god mode” controversy where employees could spy on its riders.

 Every SaaS provider has one or more SuperUser-like administration interfaces for its internal staff to provide support across multiple customer accounts.
 These administration interfaces are restricted to a specific set of users because unauthorized access could seriously compromise multiple customer environments.

 Then, once a SaaS provider reaches a certain size, it starts leveraging third parties – partners, vendors, BPOs – to serve its customer base.
-These third-parties need access across customer environments to perform their jobs so more administration interfaces are operationalized.
+These third parties need access across customer environments to perform their jobs so more administration interfaces are operationalized.
 This further increases the associated risk.

 In my ideal world, the Okta incident would have prompted a deeper discussion on how SaaS providers can and should provide least-privilege access to their administration interfaces, especially those used by third parties.
-We would share best practices and debate specific approaches.
+We would share cybersecurity best practices and debate specific approaches.
 I see none of that so far … let me try to start that discussion.

 How can SaaS providers better secure their administration interfaces?